 Padrón Registration Spain: What It Is, Why You Need It, and How to Do It

-When you arrive in Spain on a work authorization, you're legally required to register your residential address with the local municipal government.
+When you arrive in Spain on a work authorization and establish an address, you should register your residential address with the local municipal government.
 This registration — called the empadronamiento — adds you to the padrón municipal, the official census of residents in each municipality.

 It sounds like a minor administrative box to tick.
 It's not.
 The padrón registration has practical consequences that ripple through nearly every official process you'll do in Spain over the next several years.
 Get it done early and correctly.